 The IAS Educational Fund provides educational and inspiring sessions from IAS conferences (International AIDS Conferences and IAS Conferences on HIV Science) to clinicians and other healthcare providers and advocates.
-To make content accessible to more of our members, the IAS Educational Fund is pleased to provide several sessions subtitled and transcribed in French, Spanish and Portuguese.
+To make content accessible to more of our members, the IAS Educational Fund is pleased to provide several sessions subtitled and transcribed in French, Spanish, Portuguese and Russian.

 Featuring the world’s most distinguished HIV scientists, researchers, and global health experts, IAS 2017 sessions offer a unique educational opportunity for clinicians and healthcare providers.
 Here is a special selection of IAS 2017 must-see sessions: